mikependon/RepoDB.NET/pages/classes/cacheitem.md

 > In this tutorial, we will use the SQL Server as the database and C# as the programming language.

+#### Methods

+Please see the [IExpirable](/interface/iexpirable) methods.

+#### Properties

+- Key - the key to the cache.
+- Value - the value of the class (a generic type).
+- CacheItemExpiration - the expiration of the cache in minutes.

+In addition, please see the [IExpirable](/interface/iexpirable) properties.

+#### Properties

+Below are the methods available from this interface.

 ##### Creating New Instance

 Below is the way on how to create a new instance of this class.